nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/nearby-friends/index.md

 Key: /config/pub_sub.ring
 Value: ['p_1",p.2", 'p_3", "p_4']
 ```
-2. The ability for clients (in this case, the WebSocket servers) to subscribe to any updates to the “Value™ (Redis pub/sub servers).
+2. The ability for clients (in this case, the WebSocket servers) to subscribe to any updates to the “Value" (Redis pub/sub servers).
 Under the “Key" mentioned in point 1, we store a hash ring of all the active Redis pub/sub servers in the service discovery component.
 The hash ring is used by the publishers and subscribers of the Redis pub/sub servers to
 determine the pub/sub server to talk to for each channel.
 For example, channel 2 lives in Redis pub/sub server 1 in
 Figure below.